ETH102: Intro to Building dApps

 - Anti-patterns, why you should avoid them, and proven alternative approaches.

-No previous experience with Ethereum smart contracts is required.
+No previous experience with coding Ethereum smart contracts is required.
 Every line of code is explained: what it does, how it does it, and more importantly, the underlying principles behind the structure of the examples.
-The concepts presented are supported by curated suggested reading.
-Easily digestible principles and practices with hands-on application in a realistic project provides context for curated reference materials.
+The concepts presented are supported by curated suggested Ethereum coding guides and reading.
+Easily digestible principles and practices with hands-on application in a realistic project provide context for curated reference materials.

 Each lesson is presented with hands-on demonstration and explanation:

-• Learn how to quickly and easily recognize security risks in unfamiliar source code
+- Learn how to quickly and easily recognize security risks in an unfamiliar source code